Integrated Sensing and Communication from Learning Perspective: An SDP3 Approach: Sdp3 performance predictor

-\textbf{Data Classification}.
-The ResNet \cite{ResNet} is adopted as the backbone for the feature extraction, which consists of five identical residual blocks and a softmax classification layer.
+\textbf{Model Training and Inference}.
+To classify the motions, the ResNet-32 \cite{ResNet} is adopted as the backbone for the feature extraction.
+It consists of one input layer, five identical residual blocks and one output layer as illustrated in Fig. \ref{frame}.
+The input layer consists of a convolution layer and a pooling layer, and the output layer consists of a global average pooling layer and a fully-connected layer with softmax as the activation function.
 Each residual block consists of six layers: a batch normalization layer, a ReLu activation layer, a convolution layer, a batch normalization layer, a ReLu activation layer, and a convolution layer.
-For each residual block, the difference between its input and output is computed and learnt.
-The output label is the human motion category $\widehat{m}$.
+The input of the ResNet is the spectrogram, and the output is the index of the estimated human motion category $\widehat{c}$.